It’s lights out, and away we go! 🚦🚦🚦🚦🚦🏎️🏎️🏎️

 While the Singapore Grand Prix is a well-managed event, there are still some benefits to being a local and knowing the tips and tricks around the F1 circuit!
 Here are some of my tips:

-• Keep yourself hydrated – Please don’t forget to drink water throughout the day.
+Keep yourself hydrated – Please don’t forget to drink water throughout the day.
 Singapore is a very humid country, and you’ll soon feel the effect of the heat and humidity.
 This year alone, I saw two tourists succumb to dehydration and had to be carried to first aid.

-• Bring your own reusable water bottle – Related to the point above, there are plenty of water refill stations throughout the circuit.
+Bring your own reusable water bottle – Related to the point above, there are plenty of water refill stations throughout the circuit.

-• Check the weather for the day – Singapore has a microclimate situation and most weather forecasts won’t be accurate, but you can rely on the 2-hour nowcast provided by NEA which is sectioned to different areas of Singaporez They also have rain radar, which will help you decide if you need to bring ponchos or umbrellas.
+Check the weather for the day – Singapore has a microclimate situation and most weather forecasts won’t be accurate, but you can rely on the 2-hour nowcast provided by NEA which is sectioned to different areas of Singapore They also have rain radar, which will help you decide if you need to bring ponchos or umbrellas.

-• There is an express line if you arrive without any bags – Much like going to a big festival, your bags will be checked upon entry.
+There is an express line if you arrive without any bags – Much like going to a big festival, your bags will be checked upon entry.
 There is also a random body check.
 Arriving without bags means you get to join an express line and skip the bag check.
 While the queue to get in was not bad (in a typical Singapore efficiency fashion), it could still get long if you plan to arrive close to the race time, or at the beginning of a popular entertainment act.
 The downside of this is that you’ll need to buy water inside the circuit, and there is always a queue for beverages.

-• Re-entry is allowed, but you need to scan out your QR code on the way out – Singapore Grand Prix uses digital tickets, so you no longer get a lanyard to enter the F1 Circuit Park.
+Re-entry is allowed, but you need to scan out your QR code on the way out – Singapore Grand Prix uses digital tickets, so you no longer get a lanyard to enter the F1 Circuit Park.
 Instead, you’ll get a QR code for each day of the Grand Prix, and the QR code will not work again if it has been scanned once for entry.
 However, if you want to re-enter, you can scan out your QR code and then you can use it again to re-enter the park.

-• Trophy ceremony – If you hold a Zone 1 ticket, you can get into the track to view the trophy ceremony.
+Trophy ceremony – If you hold a Zone 1 ticket, you can get into the track to view the trophy ceremony.
 The track will be opened to the ticket holders shortly after the driver interviews.
-There is an entry point into the track next to Turn 1 platform.
+There is an entry point into the track next to the Turn 1 platform.

 Which Singapore Grand Prix Tickets should I get?

-If you’re only attending the musical acts, then you definitely should get the Zone 4 walkabout ticket.
-However, if you’re a real fan of the race, you’ll definitely want to spend a few hundred more to secure a seat at the grandstands.
+However, Zone 4 walkabout tickets typically does not offer a good view of the race.
+If you’re a fan of the race, you’ll want to spend a few hundred more to secure a seat at the grandstands.

 There are a total of 17 Grandstands around the Singapore Grand Prix circuit.
 Which one is the best?
 Here are my opinions:

-• Turn 2 Grandstand (Zone 1) – This grandstand is highly coveted because provides a full view of the pit lane and the first 2 turns of the Singapore Grand Prix.
+- Turn 2 Grandstand (Zone 1) – This grandstand is highly coveted because provides a full view of the pit lane and the first 2 turns of the Singapore Grand Prix.
 I recommend getting a seat in the A3 and A4 section.

 Since the race happens at night and you are already in the area, why not use the daytime to explore Singapore?
-And with our extensive public transport system, these activities are easy to reach from the F1 Circuit.
+And with our extensive public transport system, these spots are easy to reach from the F1 Circuit.

 1. Gardens By The Bay